 As you can see, there are many options for incorporating ESG (Environmental, Social, and Governance) initiatives.
 Numerous hotels are already making efforts to become more sustainable and ensure ethical impacts.
 However, it's worthwhile to remember that it's still okay not to meet all sustainability criteria 100%.
 What truly matters is your intention and focus on becoming more sustainable little by little.

 You can better communicate your environmental initiatives, such as plastic-free practices, to potential customers by joining the Sustainable Hotels Programme.
-If you're already part of Hotelbeds, simply log into our Partner Extranet, select 'Hotel Info,' and tick the 'Single-use Plastic Free' box.
+If you're already part of Hotelbeds, simply log into our Partner Portal, select 'Hotel Info,' and tick the 'Single-use Plastic Free' box.

 If you're not yet part of Hotelbeds, you can join by clicking here.
-You'll become visible to over 66,000 travel distributors.
+You'll become visible to over 60,000 travel distributors.
 Register today!